decentralized-identity/presentation-exchange/spec/spec.md

 follow [these instructions](https://identity.foundation/claim-format-registry/#structure-of-the-registry)
 and open a PR to open a pull request at the
 [registry repository](https://github.com/decentralized-identity/claim-format-registry/).
-This registry is not meant to be exhaustive or restrictive; an implementation that supports additional claim formats can still be considered fully conformant.
+This registry is not meant to be exhaustive nor restrictive; an implementation that supports additional claim formats can still be considered fully conformant.